awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

   The `wal_sender_timeout` parameter ends replication connections that are inactive longer than the specified number of milliseconds\.
 Although the default is 60 seconds, we recommend that you set this parameter to zero\.
 Doing this turns off the timeout mechanism\.

 Some parameters are static, and you can only set them at server start\.
-Any changes to their entries in the configuration file \(for a self\-managed database\) or DB parameter group \(for an RDS PostgreSQL database\) are ignored until the server is restarted\.
+Any changes to their entries in the configuration file \(for a self\-managed database\) or DB parameter group \(for an RDS for PostgreSQL database\) are ignored until the server is restarted\.
 For more information, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/intro-whatis.html)\.

 For more information about enabling CDC, see [Enabling change data capture \(CDC\) using logical replication](#CHAP_Source.PostgreSQL.Security)\.